louisevanderlith/stock/README.md

-# stock
+# Stock
-Stock.API - Keeps track of every asset an Entity controls.
+Stock.API - Will enable an Entity to display their assets to the public.